 Add NAVY BEANS, HAM BONE, ONION, CELERY, GARLIC, THYME, SALT, and BLACK PEPPER to a 5-quart slow cooker.

-Add enough WATER to cover the beans by 1 inch.
-You may need to add more during the cooking cycle.
+Add enough WATER (or BROTH) to cover the beans by about 1 inch.
+Note: During cooking, you may need to add more liquid to keep the liquid level slightly above the beans at all times.

 To store, cool the leftovers to room temperature and refrigerate in airtight containers for up to 5 days or freeze for up to 3 months.